-Agile Resizing in SpringFS.
-Figure 12 illustrates SpringFS's ability to resize quickly and deliver required performance levels.
+Agile resizing in SpringFS: Figure 8 illustrates SpringFS's ability to resize quickly and deliver required performance levels.
 It uses a sequence of three benchmarks to create phases of workload intensity and measures performance for two cases: "SpringFS (no resizing)" where the full cluster stays active throughout the experiment and "SpringFS (resizing)" where the system size is changed with workload intensity.
-As expected, the performance is essentially the same for the two cases, with a small delay observed when SpringFS reintegrates servers for the third phase.
-However, the number of machine hours used is very different, as SpringFS extracts machines during the middle phase.
+As expected, the performance is essentially the same for the two cases, with a small delay observed when SpringFS re-integrates servers for the third phase.
+But, the number of machine hours used is very different, as SpringFS extracts machines during the middle phase.

-This experiment uses a smaller setup, with only 7 DataNodes, 2 primaries, 3 in the offload set, and 2-way replication.
+This experiment uses a smaller setup, with only 7 DataNodes, 2 primaries, 3 in the offload set, and 2way replication.
 The workload consists of 3 consecutive benchmarks.
 The first benchmark is a TestDFSIO2 benchmark that writes 7 files, each 2GB in size for a total of 14GB written.
-The second benchmark is one SWIM job [Chen et al. 2011] randomly picked from a series of SWIM jobs synthesized from a Facebook trace which reads 4.2GB and writes 8.4GB of data.
+The second benchmark is one SWIM job [9] randomly picked from a series of SWIM jobs synthesized from a Facebook trace which reads 4.2GB and writes 8.4GB of data.
 The third benchmark is also a TestDFSIO2 benchmark, but with a write ratio of 20%.
 The TestDFSIO2 benchmarks are I/O intensive, whereas the SWIM job consumes only a small amount of the full I/O throughput.
 For the resizing case, 4 servers are extracted after the first write-only TestDFSIO2 benchmark finishes (shrinking the active set to 3), and those servers are reintegrated when the second TestDFSIO2 job starts.
 In this experiment, the resizing points are manually set when phase switch happens.
-Automatic resizing can be done
+Automatic resizing can be done based on previous work on workload prediction [6, 12, 14].